 - Standard and Miniature poodle

-Dog anxiety, also known as canine anxiety, comes in various forms, and they include the following:
+Dog anxiety, also known as canine anxiety, comes in various forms.
+This includes the following:

-There are various causes of canine anxiety, but here are some of the most common grounds:
+There are various causes of canine anxiety and every dog is different.
+However, here is a list on the most common causes:

-- Underlying illnesses – anxiety in dogs can be a sign of an underlying illness or a medical issue such as pre-diabetes, hypothyroidism, thyrotoxicosis, encephalitis, hearing loss, and lead poisoning.
+- Underlying illnesses: anxiety in dogs can be a sign of an underlying illness or a medical issue such as pre-diabetes, hypothyroidism, thyrotoxicosis, encephalitis, hearing loss or lead poisoning.

 So, how does a dog with anxiety behave?
 Here are some symptoms that might give you a hint: